connectomicslab/connectomemapper3/paper/paper.md

 If the outputs at a given stage are found not to be satisfactory, the GUI offers the possibility to easily tune any parameter specific to this stage, regenerate the configuration file and repeat the BIDS App execution.
-Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
 Typically, the outputs are inspected using native visualization tool bundled with each software package involved in the processing stage as the end user might be already very familiar with these tools (Figure \autoref{fig:gui} d).
 In particular, all sMRI are inspected with the fslview viewer shipped with FSL, brain tissue